Project-Prism/Prism-OS/CONTRIBUTING.md

-You are allowed to include source code from external sources, as long as you make sure it's original license is compatable with this project's license (GPL - V2).
+You are allowed to include source code from external sources, as long as you make sure it's original license is compatible with this project's license (GPL - V2).
 It is recommended to remove the whole license copy from the source files (if it has it) and add a comment referencing the source's original author, source, and short name of the